Brunopaes/ClojureStudies/README.md

 # ClojureStudies - A Functional Programming aproach

 Using Clojure (Version 1.8.0) and REPL (Version 0.3.7), this Clojure Project was made in some of the functional programming classes.
-The main purpose of this Clojure Project was learn, by implementing a hangman game, the fundamentals of Clojure and functional programming paradigm.
+The main purpose of this Clojure Project, was by the implementing of a hangman game, learn the fundamentals of Clojure and functional programming paradigm.

 ----------------------------------------